Closing the knowledge gap

 Up to 90 professionals from various sectors will work together over two days at three local hubs to learn how to solve urban mobility challenges in a user-centred way while getting to know the main stakeholders in this area.
 The three winning teams will visit the EconoMotion Week in Tel Aviv in collaboration with EcoMotion.

-Our partner universities are now developing the new European urban mobility master programmes.
-Online applications will open later this year and will be open for students from around the globe, with some scholarships available.
+Our partner universities have developing the new European urban mobility master programmes.
+The online admission portal has now opened and is open for students from around the globe, with scholarships available.
 The courses will be provided by leading European universities.

 Doctoral Training Network